 - b.
 (RFP Issuance) The Procurement Plan Resolution directs PREPA to consolidate the RFQ and the RFP process to expedite the procurement process.
-Thus, as part of each RFP, PREPAwill include the consideration of each Proponent's qualifications as one of will be incorporated into the criteria for evaluation of individual resource proposals in determining the winning Proponents.
-For the issuance of an RFP, the ProjectEvaluation Committee shall advertise the RFP by means of a public notice in one newspaper of general circulation, the internet sites for PREPA and the Energy Bureau, and, at the discretion of the ProjectEvaluation Committee, in one or more national or international journals.
-The RFP shall include the following provisions: - i.
-Aa description of the Project and its importance based on the IRP; - ii.
-Aa description of the proposed schedule for the procurement process; - iii.
-Aa due date, time, and method for submission of requests for clarification(s) and proposals (and the place for submission of proposals); - iv.
-Instructions instructions as to the format of proposals and the information required for a proposal to be considered complete; - v.
-Anyany options or alternative proposals allowed; - vi.
-Applicable applicable proponent eligibility requirements, scoring criteria, and minimum resource size; - vii.
-Applicable applicable proposal evaluation criteria that will be used to evaluate proposals and proponents; - viii.
-Applicable proposal security; - ix.
-Aa statement regarding funding contingencies or other conditions, contingencies, approvals, authorizations, or certifications which are required to award a Contract; - $\mathbf{x}$ .
-A draft of the proposed Contract or summaries of key terms and conditions; - xi.
-Parameters parameters approved by the Energy Bureau in connection with profit margins and pricing escalators; - xii.
-PREPA's authorized representative for RFP communications; - xiii.
-Policypolicy statements encouraging local participation; and xiv.
-Otherother applicable terms and conditions as determined by thePREPA's Governing Board.
+Thus, the consideration of each Proponent's qualifications will be incorporated into the evaluation of individual resource proposals in determining the winning Proponents.
+For the issuance of an RFP, the Evaluation Committee shall advertise the RFP by means of a public notice in one newspaper of general circulation, the internet sites for PREPA and the Energy Bureau, and, at the discretion of the Evaluation Committee, in one or more national or international journals.
+The RFP shall include the following provisions: - i. a description of the Project and its importance based on the IRP; - ii. a description of the proposed schedule for the procurement process; - iii. a due date, time, and method for submission of requests for clarification(s) and proposals (and the place for submission of proposals); - iv. instructions as to the format of proposals and the information required for a proposal to be considered complete; - v. any options or alternative proposals allowed; - vi. applicable proponent eligibility requirements, scoring criteria, and minimum resource size; - vii. applicable proposal evaluation criteria that will be used to evaluate proposals and proponents; - viii. applicable proposal security; - ix. a statement regarding funding contingencies or other conditions, contingencies, approvals, authorizations, or certifications which are required to award a Contract; - x. a draft of the proposed Contract or summaries of key terms and conditions; - xi. parameters approved by the Energy Bureau in connection with profit margins and pricing escalators; - xii.
+PREPA's authorized representative for RFP communications; - xiii. policy statements encouraging local participation; and - xiv. other applicable terms and conditions as determined by PREPA's Governing Board.

 Proposals received on or before the due date set forth in the RFP will be stamped (date and time of receipt) and will be kept in the custody of PREPA.
-PREPA will not disclose the proposals publicly and only members of the ProjectEvaluation Committee, the Energy Bureau and other members designated by the Governing Board or Executive Director of PREPA shall have access to the proposals during the selection and evaluation period.
+PREPA will not disclose the proposals publicly and only members of the Evaluation Committee, the Energy Bureau and other members designated by the Governing Board or Executive Director of PREPA shall have access to the proposals during the selection and evaluation period.